-Everett Quinton Stephen DeRosa (rt) reading the cryptic cartouche for inas to waken a dead Egyptian queen couple of vaudvihes from Abbott and Cosd some.
-CP: Okay, my last question.
-What you know...and, threw is your master plan for the future? together some favorite SD: Wow...get through today.
-Get scenes and made a play. through my next therapy session Very much a spoch centutoday.
-Master plan...I want to ry melodrama, antriy 20th work in all aspects of the industry, century film actin/as a big and ALOT!
-That is sort of the fan of 19th centue.
-There grand master plan.
-You know, I would like to keep making people is a lot of stuff ynake fun of because it tookery serilaugh, that would be nice.
-But I would also like to get to the point where I can give back.
-Both finacially and ... maybe even go into politics if I can.
-CP: Cool.
+Everett Quinton Stephen DeRosa (rt) reading the cryptic cartouche for inas to waken a dead Egyptian queen is your master plan for the future?
+SD: Wow...get through today.
+Get through my next therapy session today.
+Master plan...I want to work in all aspects of the industry, and ALOT!
+That is sort of the grand master plan.
+You know, I would like to keep making people laugh, that would be nice.
+But I would also like to get to the point